 Buildings contribute directly to emissions when fuel (primarily natural gas) is combusted on-site for space and water heating.
 As grid electricity in California transitions to 100 percent clean energy, building electrification can reduce fuel combustion emissions in buildings.
-The framework for this measure is contained in Alternative 1 of the 2017 Climate Change Scoping Plan, and includes measures pertaining to appliance technology substitution; demand reduction; and electrical efficiency in industry, agriculture, residential, and commercial lighting; and residential air conditioning, freezing, and refrigeration.
+The framework for this measure is contained in Alternative 1 of the 2017 Climate Change Scoping Plan, and includes measures pertaining to appliance technology substitution; demand reduction; electrical efficiency in industry, agriculture, residential, and commercial lighting; and residential air conditioning, freezing, and refrigeration.
 An implementation framework for building electrification would consider mechanisms to require and incentivize early retirement/replacement and new installations of residential and commercial water heating, space heating, and air conditioning appliances with zero or near-zero emission technologies such as high efficiency electric heat pumps.
+Quantification of surplus emission reductions in this sector must consider the 2016 AQMP commitments as well as any additional South Coast AQMD regulatory actions.